An integrated handbook for managers, entrepreneurs and leaders. With reflection and practical models that turn theory into practice.

 John is an alumnus of Loughborough University, the Open University Business School and Birkbeck, University of London, in engineering, management and organisational psychology.
 He has run technology and engineering companies and led R&D activities in SMEs and multi-nationals over the past 30 years.
 He has been instrumental in driving corporate and public policy across technology and engineering for firms and governments.
 In a global career, John has led teams in 32 countries.
 He is a Chartered Manager and a Chartered Engineer.

-Over the past six years John has enabled several hundred SME managers achieve change by delivering organisational development projects.
+As a consultant, John has helped several hundred managers achieve business change by delivering organisational development projects.

-John is a STEM ambassador.
-He is an occasional guest lecturer at the University of Sussex.
+John is a guest lecturer at the University of Sussex on the Management MSc and is a STEM Ambassador.

 For more see John's LinkedIn profile.